zaphosting/docs/docs/fivem-esx-disablehud.md

 ---
 id: fivem-esx-disablehud
 title: "FiveM: Disable/enable HUD"
-description: Information on how to disable/enable the HUD on your FiveM server running ESX from ZAP-Hosting
+description: "Information on how to disable/enable the HUD on your FiveM server running ESX from ZAP-Hosting"
 sidebar_label: Disable HUD
 services:
   - gameserver-fivem